 Lastly, we have a portable ladder with carabiner hooks that can withstand over 925 pounds of load.
 These easy-to-deploy ladders are perfect to be used by both adults and kids.
 They don’t take up much storage space and are ideal for two-story homes and office buildings.
 These portable escape ladders’ main feature is that they don’t require any special tools or instructions to be deployed.
 Hence, they are super lightweight and don’t come with any complicated steps to be followed.

-Test Your Fire Escape Ladders to Ensure They Can Take the Load
+Test Your Fire Escape Ladder to Ensure It Can Take the Load

 Now that you know how much weight a fire escape ladder holds, it’s time to test them out.
 This practice will offer you further peace of mind, knowing that your ladders are fully functional and can be relied upon in emergencies.